Last Updated on

 In an interview with the Philippine News Agency, Samuel Avila, a pilot-turned-Cebu Pacific (CEB) vice president for Flight Operations, shares three basic traits that every aspiring aviator should have:

 - Passion – Instead of letting the high salary become your primary motivation, join this profession with a service-oriented mindset.
 A pilot driven by money alone will soon find the tediousness of the job unbearable.
-By contrast, a passionate pilot considers it as a privilege to transport people or goods to their destinations because it’s one way of contributing to nation-building.
+By contrast, a passionate pilot considers it a privilege to transport people or goods to their destinations because it’s one way of contributing to nation-building.

 - Hard work – The road to becoming an airline pilot is long and bumpy.
 There’s no shortcut to success so if you’re not patient enough to spend years gaining experience, then this might not be for you.